Assignments: hw.mathorama.com Website: www.mathorama.com Khan Academy: TBA Location and Class Codes:

 Some activities are designed for developing concepts and understanding, while others focus on improving the way in which you communicate your mathematical knowledge.

 I am looking for effort on the homework.
 It is acceptable to have trouble solving problems, but some effort must be made.
 You will be penalized for incomplete assignments and only receive partial credit.
-The solutions to the odd homework problems are at CalcChat.com and nearly every problem at Slader.com .
-I will happy to post in Google Classroom any solution to an even problem that is not already on Slader.
+The solutions to the odd homework problems are in your book, at CalcChat.com, and nearly every problem at Slader.com .
+I will happily post the solution to even problems in the Portals "Topics" page and/or Mathorama.
 Used properly, this will help you understand how to solve problems at home.
 To get the best understanding of the material with the least amount of effort, you should do some homework every day (45-60 min a day, for 5 days as apposed to a block of 2 or 4 hours once in a while).
 You should attempt questions from every category on the homework the night it is assigned (while it is fresh) and complete the assignment by the day it is due.
 It is very important to understand the concepts, not memorize procedures.

-If you don't understand certain questions in the homework, try watching the videos at CalcView which explain how to do the questions with an asterix (*).
-You can also come to room 104 before school for help (7:30 -8:00).
-There may be time to put some problems on the board at the beginning of class, but we can't spend too much time on that because of the new material we need to cover.
-I will try to check homework daily, but priority will be given to grade quizzes and tests first.
+If you don't understand certain questions in the homework, try watching the videos at CalcView which explain how to do the questions marked with an asterisk (*), or my own videos marked with a double asterisk (**).
+You can ask a friend or come to room 405 before school for help (7:30 -8:00).
+There may be time to put some problems on the board at the beginning of class.
+Because of the limited time we have to cover and practice the AP curriculum, we won't spend that much time on old homework, which is why I am available outside class every school day.
+Once you understand how to do that problem, try another problem similar to it, or else the same problem later in the day.
+I will try to grade homework daily, but priority will be always be given to grade quizzes and tests first.

 AP Exam questions are designed to test your understanding of calculus, so a "bald answer" by itself is worth very little ( if anything ).
-To prepare for the exam, I too will be scoring in the same spirit so that you may achieve the best possible score on the AP Exam.
+So that you may achieve the best possible score on the AP Exam, I too will be scoring in the same way as the College Board.

-Partial credit is always given if correct concepts and steps in the solution are shown even if the answer is incorrect.
-Tests are difficult to make up because you will need to find a 60-90 minute period of time in your schedule; so don’t be absent unless absolutely necessary.
-Tests are meant to challenge students and there are times when I will curve the scores for students who are current with their homework, but if a student is not making an effort on his homework, that student's score will not earn the curve.
+Partial credit is usually earned if correct concepts and steps in the solution are shown, even if the answer is incorrect.
+Tests are difficult to make up because you will need to find a 60 minute period of time in your schedule; so don't be absent unless absolutely necessary.
+Tests are meant to challenge students and there are times when I will curve the scores for students who are current with their homework, but if a student is not making an effort on his homework, or has a calculator out at the same time as a no calculator assessment, that student's score will not earn the curve.